Skip to content Skip to footer

 Positive Impacts of practising Gratitude

 Gratitude is defined as “the quality of being thankful; readiness to show appreciation for and to return kindness”.
-When we think of appreciation, being thankful and kindness, we automatically equate it to how we are with others, however, being grateful or showing gratitude does not mean only to the outside world, but also involves being kind to ourselves, being appreciative to ourselves and thankful for everything we have going on, despite challenges we face.
+When we think of appreciation, being thankful, and kindness, we automatically equate it to how we are with others.
+However, being grateful or showing gratitude does not mean only to the outside world but also involves being kind to ourselves, being appreciative of ourselves, and thankful for everything we have going on, despite challenges we face.

 The advantages of practicing gratitude are many; the ability to take time and reflect on our actions makes us wholesome.
 It makes us learn and unlearn concepts and ideas we have, making us feel more positive about ourselves and the world around us.
 Gratitude need not only be practiced for the big moments; it is equally important we do so daily.